jamesbowman/gd3x-dazzler/README.md

 3. Install the Python requirements: pip install -r requirements.txt

-Then edit `xilinxmake` to point to you Xilinx WebPack installation.
+Then edit `xilinxmake` to point to your Xilinx WebPack installation.

 After this `make` will build the firmware.